Immigration Reform and Control Act

 An alien admitted to the United States as a lawful permanent resident.
 Permanent residents are also commonly referred to as immigrants; however, the Immigration and Nationality Act (INA) broadly defines an immigrant as any alien in the United States, except one legally admitted under specific nonimmigrant categories (INA section 101(a)(15)).
 An illegal alien who entered the United States without inspection, for example, would be strictly defined as an immigrant under the INA but is not a permanent resident alien.
 Lawful permanent residents are legally accorded the privilege of residing permanently in the United States.
 They may be issued immigrant visas by the Department of State overseas or adjusted to permanent resident status by U.S. Citizenship and Immigration Services in the United States.

 An alien who seeks temporary entry to the United States for a specific purpose.
 The alien must have a permanent residence abroad (for most classes of admission) and qualify for the nonimmigrant classification sought.
-The nonimmigrant classifications include: foreign government officials, visitors for business and for pleasure, aliens in transit through the United States, treaty traders and investors, students, international representatives, temporary workers and trainees, representatives of foreign information media, exchange visitors, fiance(e)s of U.S. citizens, intracompany transferees, NATO officials, religious workers, and some others.
+The nonimmigrant classifications include: foreign government officials, visitors for business and for pleasure, aliens in transit through the United States, treaty traders and investors, students, international representatives, temporary workers and trainees, representatives of foreign information media, exchange visitors, fiancé(e)s of U.S. citizens, intracompany transferees, NATO officials, religious workers, and some others.
 Most nonimmigrants can be accompanied or joined by spouses and unmarried minor (or dependent) children.

-An official governmental travel document that certifies the identity and nationality of a person and grants him/her permission to travel abroad Travel to certain countries may be limited.
+An official governmental travel document that certifies the identity and nationality of a person and grants him/her permission to travel abroad (travel to certain countries may be limited).

-Any person who is outside his/her country of nationality who is unable or unwilling to return to that country because of persecution or a well-founded fear of persecution.
-Persecution or the fear thereof must be based on the alien's race, religion, nationality, membership in a particular social group or political opinion.
+Any person who is outside his or her country of nationality who is unable or unwilling to return to that country because of persecution or a well-founded fear of persecution.
+Persecution or the fear thereof must be based on the alien's race, religion, nationality, membership in a particular social group, or political opinion.
 People with no nationality must generally be outside their country of last habitual residence to qualify as a refugee.
 Refugees are subject to ceilings by geographic area set annually by the President in consultation with Congress and are eligible to adjust to lawful permanent resident status after one year of continuous presence in the United States.

 A person born in the United States, or naturalized, holding a U.S. passport.

-A representative from Human Resources or an HR approved designee must examine the original document(s) the employee presents and then fully complete Section 2 of the Form I-9.
-Documents examined must be originals, not photocopies, and must include one document from List A or one from List B and one from List C.
+A representative from Human Resources or an HR authorized representative must examine the original document or documents the non-student employee presents and then fully complete Section 2 of the Form I-9.
+Documents examined must be originals, not photocopies and must include one document from List A, or one from List B and one from List C.

 6.2 All employees must have one of the following in place by their first day of employment:

 6.5 For Form I-9 purposes, a break in service is considered any temporary discontinuation of employment that lasts longer than one year.
 When an employee has a break in service from the university, the rehired employee must complete a new Form I-9 by the first day of employment following the same procedures noted in sections 6.1 through 6.4 of this policy.
-(Note: Human Resources may require a rehired employee with a break in service of less than a year to complete a new Form I-9 when the Form I-9 on file with Human Resources contains errors.)
+(Note: Human Resources or SWEC may require a rehired employee with a break in service of less than a year to complete a new Form I-9 when the Form I-9 on file with Human Resources or SWEC contains errors.)

-Once notified by the hiring department, Human Resources is responsible for ensuring that each new employee completes a Form I-9 correctly and timely.
+Once notified by the hiring department, Human Resources is responsible for ensuring that each new non-student employee completes a Form I-9 correctly and timely.